 Lessee will maintain exclusive operating rights and financial responsibility for all programs and services housed in the facility, excepting any specific agreements made with the City.

-Lessee will obtain Lessor’s approval before entering into any third-party program or service delivery contracts at this site.
+Lessee will obtain Lessor’s approval before entering into any third-party program or service delivery contracts at this site.(Clarity- BC suggests clarity about the definition of third party contracts too

 Lessee will ensure that people of all ages, abilities, gender, sexual orientation, race, ethnicity, and economic levels will be provided access to the programs and services offered at the facility.